Skip to content

 3. On the right side, click "Run Workflow" to show a drop-down menu

-• You will see your default branch (should be main)
+• You will see your default branch (typically main)

 4. Tap the green button that says "Run workflow".